A budgie’s cere is the piece of flesh that covers the top of the beak. Think of it as a nose for budgies that contains the nostrils.

 - Budgies preen each other

 Scaly face mites are treated with ivermectin, an antiparasitic.
-Treatment is usually given once a week, and multiple treatments are usually necessary for 3-4 weeks.
+Treatment is usually given once a week; multiple treatments are necessary for 3-4 weeks.

 Male Budgie’s Cere Is Brown And Crusty

 Brown and crusty ceres are a cause for concern in males.

 They can result from the conditions outlined above, with one caveat: a male’s cere turning brown can sometimes be a symptom of a testicular tumor.

 Tumors are usually treated with Lupron, which is a prescribed medication that’s administered through injections.
 Also, your vet may prescribe anti-inflammatory medication to ease any pain.

 Male budgies that are stressed produce less testosterone, resulting in their cere turning white or pale.
 If you see this change, evaluate the budgie’s living environment.